 Co-op Brands

-Some brands exist to serve immediate community needs.
-Others exist to explore packaging, pricing, or distribution logic.
-A few are kept deliberately small.
-None are treated as aspirational markers.
+Some brands serve immediate supply needs.
+Others explore packaging, pricing, or distribution logic.
+A few remain intentionally small.

-Brands as Laboratories
+Brands as Supply Laboratories

 They allow specific questions to be tested: